Betting Against the Spread Explained

 ATS (Against the Spread) Betting: Case Study

 As you can see, New England is the favorite in this game by 7.5 points, since they have the negative number.
 You will often see half-points attached to the spread to avoid “pushes,” or ties for the newbies.
-(As we covered in our how to read odds article.)
-Games with half-point spreads are said to contain a “hook.”
+As we covered in our how to read odds guide, games with half-point spreads are said to contain a “hook.”